-Before traveling with ACE, all ACE participants are required to complete a series of online pre-departure training modules.
-Several of these modules focus on health and safety.
-We expect students to review these modules carefully in order to best prepare themselves for a successful summer experience.
+Before traveling with ACE, all ACE participants are required to complete an online pre-departure course, which includes information on health and safety.
+We expect students to review this course carefully to best prepare themselves for a successful summer experience.

 pACE (preparing for ACE) meetings

 - All ACE participants attend a series of pre-program preparation meetings before their ACE experience begins.
 This includes a welcome and orientation meeting required for all ACE participants, which covers general and site-specific health and safety training information.
 In addition, student-athletes attend one on-campus pre-program training session together.
 Training topics are designed to alert students to possible risks and encourage them to make wise decisions.
-The all-ACE preparation meeting (pACE) is held in April (at Duke) and May (at Stanford).
+To learn more, see pre-program expectations and training.

 Duke contracts with International SOS (ISOS), a medical and travel security assistance company, to provide worldwide assistance and evacuation services to protect our students who study and pursue service work overseas.
 Services provided by ISOS range from telephone advice and referrals for everyday issues to evacuation by private air ambulance in the event of a health emergency.
 The SOS network of multilingual specialists operates 24 hours a day, 365 days a year from Alarm Centers around the world.
 The coverage is designed to supplement the policies, procedures and support staff, which Duke already has in place.
 For more information about the services provided by ISOS, please consult Duke Travel Assistance.